 \section{Discussions}

-Ideally, we hope a perfect adaptive attack can make the poison and clean samples completely indistinguishable.
-This has been achieved under stronger threat model when the the training process is also controlled~\cite{shokri2020bypassing,xia2021statistical,doan2021backdoor,ren2021simtrojan,cheng2020deep,zhong2022imperceptible}.
-In this paper, we take a step further to this goal under poisoning-only threat model.
-We successfully come up with adaptive backdoor poisoning attacks that can suppress the latent separability and circumvent existing defenses based on latent separability.
+We expect an ideal adaptive attack can make the poison and clean samples completely indistinguishable in the latent space.
+This has been achieved under stronger threat model where the the training process is controlled~\citep{shokri2020bypassing,xia2021statistical,doan2021backdoor,ren2021simtrojan,cheng2020deep,zhong2022imperceptible}.
+In this paper, we take a step to this goal under poisoning-only threat model.
+We propose adaptive backdoor poisoning attacks that can suppress the latent separation and circumvent existing defenses based on it.
 However, as shown in Fig~\ref{fig:vis_compare_svm}, under oracle visualization, there is still a difference between poison and clean distributions, though the difference is greatly reduced.
-A key remaining question is --- is it possible to achieve the ideal indistinguishable goals with poison-only adversary?
+A remaining question is --- is it possible to achieve the ideal indistinguishable goals under the poison-only setting?
 We encourage future work to look into this question.
-Besides, since we are designing attacks that may not be defended by many existing techniques, we note that this exposes existing systems built on these defenses to risks.
-We encourage future work on designing stronger defenses that resist our attacks.